angrymidiao/concept_net/README.md

-# E-commerce Concept Net in Taobao
+# E-commerce Concept Net in Alibaba

 In "concept_preview.txt", we provide a preview of concepts in our concept net.